International Law Society

 What is Jessup?

-Now in its 51st year, the Philip C. Jessup International Law Moot Court Competition is the world’s largest moot court competition, with participants from over 500 law schools in more than 80 countries.
+Founded at Harvard Law School in 1959, the Philip C. Jessup International Law Moot Court Competition is the world’s largest moot court competition, with participants from over 500 law schools in more than 90 countries.
 The competition is a simulation of a fictional dispute between countries before the International Court of Justice, the judicial organ of the United Nations.
-One team is allowed to participate from every eligible school.
-Teams prepare oral and written pleadings arguing both the applicant and respondent positions of the case.
+One team of 4-5 students is allowed to participate from every eligible school.
+Teams prepare oral and written pleadings arguing both the Applicant and Respondent positions of the case.

-Thousands of law students from around the world worked all year long on this year’s Jessup Problem, which addressed sovereignty, the right to self determination, and the lawfulness of measures taken to protect the economic resources of a state.
-Most students must first compete in regional and then national competitions (mostly held in January-March) to earn the right to advance to the White & Case International Rounds held every spring in Washington, D.C.
+Thousands of law students from around the world work all year long on the Jessup Problem, which each year addresses four distinct cutting edge issues in international law.
+Topics have included human rights, international criminal law, environmental law, commercial and boundary disputes and refugee issues.
+Most students must first compete in regional and then national competitions (usually held in January-March) to earn the right to advance to the White & Case International Rounds held every spring in Washington, D.C.
+Lewis & Clark usually competes either in the Mid-Atlantic (DC) or South (New Orleans) Regional because we host the Pacific Regional.

 For more information, visit ILSA.org